 You can develop projects in a wide range of topics.
 These fall into specialisms that reflect the research and expertise of School staff and are increasingly in demand from both industry and research bodies:

-- Digital and Interactive Design: creative and effective communication of ideas and solutions to problems within the context of digital and interactive, including UI and UX Design, as well as online, social and mobile media channels.
+- Digital and Interactive Design: creative and effective communication of ideas and solutions to problems within the context of digital and interactive design, including UI and UX Design, as well as online, social and mobile media channels.
 Learn more about digital and interactive design on the Design Council website.

-- Information Design: creative and effective communication of information in order to make it easy to access and simple to use, such as healthcare and financial information, maps and transport routes, signage and wayfinding, data graphics, etc. Learn more about information design on the Information Design Association website.
+- Information Design: creative and effective communication of information in order to make it easy to access and simple to use, such as healthcare and financial information, maps and transport routes, signage and wayfinding, data graphics, etc.; and by exploring techniques such as information visualisation, infographics, motion graphics, etc. Learn more about information design on the Information Design Association website.

-- Instructional Design: creative and effective communication of actionable information in order to help people process, understand, learn and use it in specific situations such as taking medicine, preparing for a medical exam, learning a subject, paying utility bills, filling-in a form, assembly and use a product or service, etc. Learn more about instructional design through the work of Prof James Hartley and on the Instructional Design Organisation website.
+- Instructional Design: creative and effective communication of actionable information in order to help people process, understand, learn and use it in specific situations associated with teaching and learing (e.g. learning a subject or language via textbooks, online courses, educational apps), health information (e.g. taking medicine, preparing for a medical exam), day-to-day tasks (e.g. paying utility bills, filling-in a form), use of products or services (e.g. assemble a produce, use a service efficiently, etc. Learn more about instructional design through the work of Prof James Hartley and on the Instructional Design Organisation website.

-- Graphic and Visual Communication Design: creative and effective communication of ideas and solutions using graphic design language and methods in areas such as editorial design, book design, experimental typography, typeface design, poster design, advertising, illustration, photography, motion graphics, etc. Learn more about Graphic and Visual Communication Design on the Design Council website.
+- Graphic and Visual Communication Design: creative and effective communication of ideas and solutions using graphic design language and methods in areas such as editorial design, book design, experimental typography, branding, packaging, poster design, advertising, illustration, photography etc. Learn more about Graphic and Visual Communication Design on the Design Council website.